-The following article is brought to you by ZOLL Medical Corporation, an Asahi Kasei Group Company, that develops and markets medical devices and software solutions.
+The following article is brought to you by ZOLL Medical Corporation, an Asahi Kasei Group Company that develops and markets medical devices and software solutions.

-Sudden cardiac arrest (SCA) can happen anywhere, any time.
+Sudden cardiac arrest (SCA) can happen anywhere, at any time.
 When it does, the victim’s best chance of survival is immediate CPR and a rescuer with an automated external defibrillator (AED).
 The European Resuscitation Council (ERC) recommends the availability of AEDs in places where access to emergency services may be delayed.
 A playing field falls into this category.
 Early intervention can increase survival.

 Some common misconceptions of SCA in football